People Are Complete Suckers For Online Reviews

 Any product with tons of verified reviews means at least that the product has survived and sold enough to gather those reviews.
 That's an endorsement it's very difficult to fake.

-Now if they actually purchased and tested products themselves to determine which was better as part of the study, they mig
+Now if they actually purchased and tested products themselves to determine which was better as part of the study, they might have a decent conclusion, but as all they did was make a statistical assumption then go judge people's rational behavior against their assumption, the study's conclusion is way off.
+They're trying to make a case about statistical uncertainty and they refuse to believe results based on people's actual experience with purchasing products online.

+This is a signal to noise issue.
+People are ignoring other factors and trusting lots of reviews because they're searching for the signal within the influenced-by-seller noise.

 Re: (Score:2)